ivarhrafn/Frequency-Controlled-Load/README.md

 to a light bulb and the other to a power socket.
 The microcontroller then sets the relays on or off in accordance with the frequency.

-The microcontroller comes equipped with a LCD display with touch screen functionality, which is used to set up a user interface.
+The microcontroller comes equipped with an LCD display with touch screen functionality, which is used to set up a user interface.